laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 @@@@@@@@

 Dealing with noise and deviations is an dominant issue, especially because we have to deal with many types of machines.
 Aside from implementing noise reduction, we also focus on using robust calculations: calculations that don't deliver radically different results when a small measurement error is introduced in the measurement of *currentDt*.
 We typically avoid things like derived functions when possible, as deriving over small values of *currentDt* typically produce huge deviations in the resulting estimate.
 We sometimes even do this at the cost of inaccuracy with respect to the perfect theoretical model, as long as the deviation is systematic in one direction, to prevent estimates to become too unstable for practical use.

-These metrics are typically determined in the `pushValue` function of `engine/Flywheel.js`

 ### Determining the "Angular Position" of the flywheel